NicoHerrig95/NicoHerrig95/README.md

 I am Nico, a Data Engineer/Scientist with a background in statistics.

-My main programming and maths related ineterest lie in:
+My main programming and maths related interests (at the moment) lie in:
 - **Machine Learning**
 - **Quantitative Finance**
 - **Reinforcement Learning**